WebDevStudios/custom-post-type-ui/readme.txt

 * Added: Template hierarchy files to listings tables for user reference.
 * Added: Form labels in more areas to help with accessibility and usability.
 * Added: Fieldset method to Admin UI class for easily adding fieldset output.
+* Added: Debugging tab for use with CPTUI support.
 * Updated: Minimum version required.
 Now WordPress 4.2.
 * Updated: Heading tags match accessibility changes in WordPress 4.3.
 * Updated: Moved page title for some pages above tabs.